 Engineering Technology students complete high-impact projects that result in significant dollar savings for local manufacturing companies.
-Project examples include the following:
+Senior project examples include the following:

 Matt Mengel used Design of Experiment principles to analyze which tool can produce the fastest strip of size 20 and 26 gauge wire while still being able to produce a quality strip at Ducommun.

 Travis Creswell benchmarked MSSU’s energy efficiency against that of similar schools in the region.
 He identified over $120,000 of potential annual energy conservation measures.